 Known for his ability to forecast cycles or paradigm shifts in financial markets, society, technology and geo-politics, Benjamin has been a trusted sounding board and advisor for many leaders, coaching them through uncertainty in both their business and life; and to cultivate a futurist mindset.

 Previously he worked in international investment looking at trends and patterns in the world economy and human affairs, working at various investment banks, hedge funds, and also writing the International Column at Dow Theory Letters with Wall Street legend Richard Russell who started it in 1958.

 One of Benjamin’s recent passions has been the pursuit of the Holy Grail of creativity and the quest for self-realisation.
 In addition to a period of investing in Silicon Valley, he spent a number of years travelling around the world meeting visionaries, entrepreneurs, creatives, martial artists, and even Zen Masters and Himalayan Oracles (!), with the goal of discerning states of mind that lead to insight.
 He believes that the harnessing of collective intelligence will result in a new form of Enlightenment.

 He has given keynote talks at international conferences such as the World Knowledge Forum, MIPIM, the Asia Pacific Financial Forum, the Chinese government on the future of finance at the Tianfu Financial Forum, and the UN’s Resilience Frontiers.
 He holds a BA in Economics and Japanese from SOAS, University of London and an MSc from Schumacher College, with a dissertation focused on new scientific approaches to futurism.
 He has also read law at Kings College London and Investment Management at Hong Kong University of Science and Technology.
-His book, “The Futurist” is due out this year; a very human-centred dialogue about the future.
+His book, “The Futurist” is due out in 2020; a very human-centred dialogue about the future.